-Why visit Alaska?
 Alaska’s beauty is often described as otherworldly.
-Towering mountains, scenic hikes, whale spotting, the Midnight Sun, and the Northern Lights are attractions that easily roll off the tongue.
-Full of natural wonders and culturally rich, the state is on the bucket list of travelers worldwide.
-If you want to embark on an unforgettable adventure, look no further than Alaska.
+Towering mountains, scenic hikes, whale spotting, the Midnight Sun, and the Northern Lights are some attractions that easily roll off the tongue.
+Full of natural wonders and culturally rich, the state is on the bucket list of travelers around the world.
+If you’re interested in embarking on an unforgettable adventure, look no further than Alaska.
+Here are our tips on planning your Alaska trip and a quick reminder that our Alaska trip planner will save you time and effort!

 Featured Image Source